ML4BM-Lab/JIND-Multi/README.md

 ```
 ### Option 3: Running with Docker
 To run JIND-Multi using Docker, follow these steps:
+You must run this commands with administration rights

 1. Pull the Docker image: